MicrosoftDocs/memdocs/sccm/develop/osd/how-to-import-a-new-computer-into-configuration-manager.md

  The following example method adds a new computer to Configuration Manager.
 The [ImportMachineEntry Method in Class SMS_Site](../../develop/reference/core/servers/configure/importmachineentry-method-in-class-sms_site.md) is used to import the computer.
 Then, the computer is added to a custom collection.
 "All Systems" collection.

 > [!IMPORTANT]
->  In previous version of this example, the computer was added to the “All Systems��? collection.
+>  In previous version of this example, the computer was added to the "All Systems" collection.
 It is no longer possible to modify the built-in collections, use a custom collection instead.

  For information about calling the sample code, see [Calling Configuration Manager Code Snippets](../../develop/core/understand/calling-code-snippets.md).